Singapore Ballet: Repertoire

 The 2011 season began with Choo San Goh's Romeo and Juliet performed at The Esplanade in March.
 Masterpiece in Motion 2011 programme was Stanon Welch's Maninyas, Nils Christe's Fearful Symmetries and a new work made for SDT by Edwaard Laing entitled The Winds of Zephyrus.
-Ballet Under the Stars 2011 presented a Tchaikovsky Festival with Balanchine's Allegro Brillante, Serenade and Swan Lake Act II.
+Ballet Under the Stars 2011 presented a Tchaikovsky Festival with Balanchine's Allegro Brillante, Serenade, and Swan Lake Act II.
 Passages Choreographic Workshop performances were presented at The National Museum at the end of October 2011.
 The season ended with a successful new staging of The Nutcracker.
 The 2012 season was framed with performances of Swan Lake in March and Sleeping Beauty in December at the Esplanade Theatre.
-There were several new additions to the repertoire-ZIN!/Nils Christe, Jabula/Natalie Weir, Age of Innocence/Edwaard Laing, Divertimento #15/ George Balanchine and new works from Val Caniparoli (Chant), Nils Christe (Organ Concerto) and Toru Shimizaki (Absence of Story).
-The annual presentations of Masterpiece in Motion, Ballet Under the Stars and Passages Choreographic Workshop continue.
+There were several new additions to the repertoire-ZIN!/Nils Christe, Jabula/Natalie Weir, Age of Innocence/Edwaard Laing, Divertimento #15/ George Balanchine, and new works from Val Caniparoli (Chant), Nils Christe (Organ Concerto) and Toru Shimizaki (Absence of Story).
+The annual presentations of Masterpiece in Motion, Ballet Under the Stars, and Passages Contemporary Season continue.
 2013 marked the 25th anniversary of the company's foundation.
-The company moved to new headquarters in February 2013 at Bugis+ on the top floor of the building.
+The company moved to its new headquarters in February 2013 at Bugis+ on the top floor of the building.
 The new home includes four studios, staff, meeting and production room.
 The performance season began in March, at The Esplanade Theatre, with Coppelia, featuring largely new sets and an expanded staging to present the full company.
-During the year new works were added from Christina Chan, Natalie Weir and Kinsun Chan.
+During the year new works were added from Christina Chan, Natalie Weir, and Kinsun Chan.
 The company premiere of Balanchine's Theme and Variations was in August.
 2013 also featured performances of Giselle and The Nutcracker to mark their prominence in the company's history and repertoire.
 A gala performance to mark the 25th year took place on 31 May & 1 June 2013 at the Esplanade Theatre.
-It featured Edwaard Liang's world premiere of Opus 25 as the centerpiece, created for 32 dancers in the company, to music of Michael Torke.
+It featured Edwaard Liang's world premiere of Opus 25 as the centerpiece, created for 32 dancers in the company, to the music of Michael Torke.
 In 2015 SDT's repertoire included Sleeping Beauty and Swan Lake, plus ten works from the company's established repertoire and new works from Kinsun Chan, Gigi Gianti, Max Chen and Francois Klaus, plus the company premiere of Bournonville Divertissements.
-The company tours to Malaysia annually as well as other cities in the Asia Pacific region.
+The company tours Malaysia annually as well as other places in the Asia Pacific region.
 2018 marked the 30th Anniversary of SDT, beginning with the Moon and the Stars Gala, held at Capitol Theatre in April 2018.
 The performance gala was held in July 2018 with a performance of Choo-San Goh's Double Contrasts, as well as the pas de deux from his ballet Configurations, plus the world premiere of Timothy's Harbour's Linea Adora and the company premiere of Nils Christe's SYNC.